 What is Surface Pattern Design?

-I am Heidi Vilkman, an illustrator and surface pattern designer.
-My art is influenced by my Nordic roots and the folktales and mythology of nature around me and in my soul.
+I am Heidi Vilkman, an biophilic illustrator and surface pattern designer.
+My art is influenced by my Nordic roots, folktales and the beauty of nature around me.

-I have always loved and made art, since I was a little girl.
-The act of creating marks, colours and stories on various surfaces and materials, contains the magic I see in the world, ready to be assembled together in various, often surprising ways.
-There is something truly wonderful about taking an idea in one’s head and turning it into a visible thing – a creation of the mind, fuelled by imagination, made concrete by fingers, and tools, whatever those may be.
+I have been making marks since I was little.
+The act of creating colours, textures and stories on various surfaces and materials, contains the magic I see in the world.
+There is something truly wonderful about taking an idea in one’s head and following it through research and drawing and iteration, and arriving at something that holds meaning as well as beauty.

 So what is surface pattern design?